Aakanksha0209/CSS_Properties/README.md

  `Border Styles`</br> - Helps apply various borders (Solid, dotted, dashes).</br></br>
  `Text Alignments`</br> - Helps align texts (Center, Left, Right).</br></br>

- These are some of the properties that were used while the development of this project. <br>
- You can find the [webpages here](https://github.com/amaandakhway1234/CSS_Properties/tree/main/Webpages)
+ These are some of the properties that were used while the development of this project.
+You can find the [webpages here](https://github.com/amaandakhway1234/CSS_Properties/tree/main/Webpages).<br>